JacksonSabol/Bootstrap-Portfolio/README.md

 # Welcome!

-### The following project is part 1 of 2 for Assignment 2 of the UCB Full Stack Coding Bootcamp
+### The following project is a simple, responsive portfolio page made entirely with Twitter's Bootstrap CSS